I don’t make many pies. Why? I just don’t like them that much.

 It was delicious!!
 I, Mary, ate and enjoyed pumpkin pie!
 For the first time in my life.
 Even crazier…I enjoyed it with whipped cream on top…I don’t like whipped cream.
 Or so I thought.
 I guess I actually like REAL whipped cream as well.

-A combination of my personal tastes changing over the last few years and using quality, real ingredients means a delicious nutritious dessert that I could finally enjoy.
-I even ate some for breakfast today.
-It’s actually a really good breakfast in my opinion.
+A combination of my personal tastes changing over the years and using quality, real ingredients means a delicious nutritious dessert that I could finally enjoy.

 Do you enjoy pumpkin pie?
 How do you make yours?